news

 my story

 After months of research and preparation, I left the U.S. for Germany in 2021.
 I was excited to start immersing myself in German, getting my foreign credentials recognized, and working on building a life and career here.
 I had been very happy in my clinical social work career in the U.S. and dedicated myself to figuring out the path back into my profession in my new land.Then I was gobsmacked with the realities of moving and living abroad: the foreign culture and foreign professional regulations, the confusing new systems, the bureaucracy, all in a foreign language.Things in my new country worked differently.
 I expected this, but the reality was still a shock!
 Compared to back home, it seemed like anything involving bureaucracy took much, much longer to process—and probably involved a fax machine.
 And the process of getting my foreign professional and educational credentials recognized, getting back into a meaningful career in Germany, and finding community here felt formidable.I struggled to find accurate—or any—information on how my foreign qualifications and career in the U.S. could translate into a fulfilling career in Germany, working under German law.
 I received inconsistent, incomplete, or incorrect guidance from immigrant counseling centers unfamiliar with my professional training and from well-meaning but uninformed folks online.
 It seemed like my only career options were poorly paid social services or extensive (and expensive) retraining.
 I felt deeply frustrated and lost.After countless phone calls and emails, passing an advanced language exam, completing a professional recognition course and passing that exam, consistent research and self-advocacy, and help from kind German friends, I received recognition of my foreign credentials and German professional recognition in one of my fields.I returned to my passions as soon as I could: I worked in the field in Germany, then started a counseling business serving clients both in Germany and back home in the U.S.—staying connected to home while serving my new home abroad.
+I leaned into my interests and expanded my offerings to coaching, education, and consultation.
 I learned to navigate my new identity and being a part of both worlds.
-I found community and purpose, and started truly integrating.I also felt a drive to help others navigate the maze of migration and help them build a career, connection, and community with fewer obstacles than I had faced—so I started offering consults to do just that.I'm very grateful to live abroad as an American and to call Germany my new home, and I genuinely enjoy helping people find their way to the international life they want, especially at such a chaotic time.
-I enjoy offering support to help people skip over much of the frustration, confusion, and worry that I and so many others experienced, so that they can get to the "good stuff".Are you ready to make your way, too?
-Contact me and let's do it!
+I found community and purpose.
+I started truly integrating.I also felt a drive to help others navigate the maze of migration and help them build a career, connection, and community with fewer obstacles than I had faced—so I started offering consults to do just that.I'm very grateful to live abroad as an American and to call Germany my new home, and I genuinely enjoy helping people find their way to the international life they want, especially at such a chaotic time.
+I enjoy offering support to help people skip over much of the frustration, confusion, and worry that I and so many others experienced, so that they can get to the "good stuff".Are you ready to find your path and start down it too?Contact me for a consult and let's lean in!

 Molly Toomey - Psychological counselor, international social worker, consultant - Jena Germany & USA